 Hearing, Speech and Language Sciences majors are encouraged to consider whether a commitment to graduate school is in line with their educational goals.
 Of course, some graduating with a Hearing, Speech and Language Sciences major decide to pursue graduate studies in other areas.
 And others decide not to attend graduate school at all.
 In any case, the Hearing, Speech and Language Sciences major provides a solid educational background from which to pursue careers in a vast array of fields requiring a strong interdisciplinary education.

-Many Hearing, Speech and Language Sciences majors with exceptional academic potential and a special sense of curiosity are excited about ample opportunities for research and teaching careers in communication sciences and disorders.
+Many Hearing, Speech and Language Sciences majors with exceptional academic potential and a special sense of curiosity are excited about ample opportunities for research and teaching careers in hearing, speech, and language sciences.
 Throughout the United States and in many other countries, the field is in direct need of professors and researchers who hold the Ph.D.
 Career possibilities for academic professionals in this field are tremendous.
 Students who might consider doctoral studies and research engagement in the future are encouraged to seize opportunities to gain research experience during their undergraduate program at Ohio University.

 Hearing, Speech and Language Science's faculty is a diverse, energetic, dedicated and productive group of professionals that works closely with students in a positive and encouraging environment.
 Academic faculty members hold advanced degrees from an impressive array of prestigious institutions, and each has an active research laboratory.

 Clinical faculty members are senior clinicians with many years of experience in diverse areas that directly complement their mentoring of Hearing, Speech and Language Sciences students.
 External funding from the National Science Foundation, the National Institutes of Health, American Speech-Language Hearing Foundation and other agencies support Hearing, Speech and Language Science's research and educational programs.
 For more information on faculty and staff, visit the Faculty Directory and Staff Directory.